replicatedhq/troubleshoot.sh/docs/source/support-bundle/discover-cluster-specs.md

 The Secret and ConfigMap objects in the cluster must meet the following requirements:

-* The `labels` key must have a matching label of `troubleshoot.io/kind: supportbundle-spec`.
+* The `labels` key must have a matching label of `troubleshoot.io/kind: support-bundle`.

    **NOTE**: You can overwrite the expected label with the `-l` or `--selector` flag.
 For example, `./support-bundle -l troubleshoot.io/kind=something-else`.